 If you experience a major life change, it could affect your health insurance coverage.

-Life changes include:
+Some Life changes include:

-Take Action if you have coverage through the NY State of Health individuals & families marketplace, or through an insurer in the individual market outside of the marketplace, you only have sixty days (60) after a life changing event to make changes to your insurance or enroll in a health plan.
+Take action if you have coverage through the NY State of Health individuals & families marketplace, or through an insurer in the individual market outside of the marketplace, you only have sixty days (60) after a life changing event to make changes to your insurance or enroll in a health plan.
 To avoid a gap in coverage, if you are losing health insurance, you can apply for a new plan as early as 60 days before your current insurance will end.

 If you are enrolled in health insurance through a job (group coverage), you may only have thirty days (30) after the qualifying event to make changes to your coverage.
+Check with your human resources department or emplyee health benefits coordinator.

 Remember, during Open Enrollment, everyone can enroll in health insurance or change their health plan.